Skip to main content

 NCVRW Community Listening Forum

-This forum was held in Montpelier and its purpose was to amplify and empower victim/survivor voices while also engaging and building connection with the community.
+This forum was located in Montpelier and its purpose was to amplify and empower victim/survivor voices while also engaging and building connection with the community.